TEMP3ST: History

 Gabrielle Wortman moved to Los Angeles, California in 2007 to attend the University of California, Los Angeles for a degree in Music Media and Management where they were an honors student.
 While at UCLA, Gabrielle performed in both the 2009 and 2011 UCLA Spring Sing events, noted for having produced talent such as Sara Bareilles and Maroon 5 in earlier years.
 Their performance in the Strathmore Players' rendition of Jerry Maguire the Musical in 2009 won them the Bruin's Choice Award as well as the award for Best Production.
 In 2009, Wortman worked with producer Sejo Navajas to record a debut studio album at 4th Street Recording Studio in Santa Monica, CA. The album went on to receive a 2009 nomination for the Los Angeles Music Awards' "AAA Album of the Year" category.
 During the recording and release of this album they met drummer, Christopher Roberts.
 The two began working together and eventually formed TEMP3ST.

 TEMP3ST has been most noted by critics for their electronically infused unique style, being described as "ground-breaking urban-soul-alternative artist and a radical music tempest."
 Their songs reflect a moody, dark, and soulful style.
 Wortman's songwriting has been praised for uniquely combining a distinct southern soul and an urban vibe with "sexy electronic beats".
-Gabrielle's classical piano background is articulated through intricate melody lines within their songs and is uniquely fused with elements of electronic production and vocal effects, they’ve often been praised for their vocals, which are highly dynamic, soulful and raw.

-The band is known for their impressive and eclectic live performances, which include unconventional instrumentation such as megaphones, multiple lead microphones, electronic drum kits, multiple keyboards, computers and more.
-They have been described as “wizards” onstage and have described themselves as “not just a DJ with a laptop but a group making electronic music right in front of your eyes.”
-TEMP3ST has performed at noteworthy music festivals around the country, including opening for Grouplove and Cults at Make Music Pasadena, five performances during the 2012 Sundance Film Festival and Seattle Pridefest 2011.
+TEMP3ST has performed at music festivals around the America, including opening for Grouplove and Cults at Make Music Pasadena, five performances during the 2012 Sundance Film Festival and Seattle Pridefest 2011.